 From the archives of Christopher Knowles, we offer a 23 x 37" removable poster featuring a selection of cassette tapes made by the artist and poet from the early ’70s (when he was barely a teenager) through the ’80s.
 They are an amazing documentation of Knowles’s inner world at an age when he was involved with performing, traveling, and collaborating with an extraordinary range of friends and artists.
 (Four of the recordings are also featured on the Esopus 20 CD.)

-Janine St. Germain is a consulting archivist who continues to work with the archives of artists’ estates and individual collectors as well as with those of nonprofit and corporate institutions.
-She is currently organizing the archives of the late husband of Adelaide de Menil, Edmund Snow Carpenter, and the archives of the International Rescue Committee, a humanitarian/international relief organization established by Albert Einstein.
+Janine St. Germain is a consulting archivist who works with the archives of artists’ estates, individual collectors, nonprofits, and corporate institutions.
+She has organized the archives of the late husband of Adelaide de Menil, Edmund Snow Carpenter, and the archives of the International Rescue Committee, a humanitarian/international relief organization established by Albert Einstein.